maitreverge/minishell_101/ressources/maitreverge/functions.md

 The readline function is not a standard C function, but it's part of the GNU Readline library, which provides a set of functions for use by applications that allow users to edit command lines as they are typed in.

-- ***Function Description***: readline reads a line from the terminal and returns it, allowing the user to edit the line with familiar key bindings and history capabilities.
+- ***Function Description***:: readline reads a line from the terminal and returns it, allowing the user to edit the line with familiar key bindings and history capabilities.

 - ***Prototype***: `char *readline(const char *prompt);`